teonite/inspectr-dashboard/README.md

 # Running
 1. First, we need to start out [Horizon.io][horizon] backend by running `npm run horizon` (goto http://localhost:8181 to see admin panel)
 2. Run `npm run start` and goto http://localhost:3000 to see it works!

+**You have to run inspectr at your app first to create Collections in RethinkDB, otherwise you'll see error "Collection *reports* does not exist" **

 # Docks
 InspectR dashboard is a **start-and-go** application, since, if You run it once, You won't probably would need to restart it.